Who We Are

 Kathy Coffey is President and COO of ARB, a family office with investments in renewable energy and the environment.
 She also advises Halloran Philanthropies on its impact investments.
 She is a Board member of several privately-held companies including SunLink and 3Degrees.
 Previously, she held senior roles in private equity.

 Dick Fletcher is the Chief Lending Officer of Beneficial State Bank, a $650 million bank.
 He holds a CFA and was a Kellogg Foundation Fellow.
 Dick has been a trustee of Earth Institute and a member of their investment committee for over 20 years.
-He was a Fulbright Scholar in Bolivia.
+He was a Fulbright Scholar in Bolivia. (in memoriam)

 Jean Hazell’s career spans banking, microfinance and social enterprise.
 She was a founding Board Member of Root Capital, a Research Associate at Harvard Business School where she developed commercial models to improve the health and economic well-being of poor people in the developing world and also a Senior Director of ACCION International in Latin America.
 She currently sits on the US Board of the International Centre for Social Franchising.